rmgibbo/wetfe/web/docs/ontology.md

 What we're really after is the existence of our _meaning_ of the symbols.

-So, what does it mean, for symbols to "have meaning"?
+So, what does it mean, for symbols to "have our meaning"?

-First of all, it is important to note that whatever these "meanings" that concepts may have are, they are nothing mystical, and nothing uniquely anthropomorphic.
+First of all, it is important to note that whatever these meanings are that concepts may have, they are nothing mystical, and nothing uniquely anthropomorphic.
 They are simply `Things` in Reality, like everything else.
-Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` part of the concept as proposed.
+Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` of the concept as proposed.

 Meaningful concepts then, are rich subspaces of related `Things`; where the relations, or "connections," themselves are also `Things`.

-On the other hand, if some concept we have in mind is not very meaningful, then it exists relatively "alone" in Reality, with few other `Things` that reference it.
+On the other hand, if some concept we have in mind is not very meaningful, then it exists relatively "alone" in Reality, with few other `Things` connected to it.

 Thus, concepts encompass "Platonic" entities such as the number one, or a Euclidean circle; and "physical" entities such as a photon, or a cat; and "meta-physical" entities, such as aesthetics, or economics; and all of these are `Things`.
-And they all have a sort of "meaningfulness metric," related to how highly connected they are to other `Things`.
+And they all have a sort of meaningfulness metric, related to how highly connected they are to other `Things`.

 For example, the concept of a _"non-trivial factorization of a prime number"_ is unlikely to be very meaningful, since it is contradictory in its own terms.
-Therefore, _"The non-trivial factorization of the number five exists."_ is an existential proposition of a concept that exists like any other `Thing`, but likely as a mere permutation of symbols in a sparsely-connected corner of Reality.
+Therefore, _"The non-trivial factorization of the number five exists"_ is an existential proposition of a concept that exists like any other `Thing`, but likely as a mere permutation of symbols in a sparsely-connected corner of Reality.

 (I suspect that even "sparsely-connected" `Things` are related to an uncountable infinity of other `Things`.
-The full theory of infinite cardinals/ordinals should be necessary, at least, to begin explaining the "connectedness" of `Things` within Reality.)
+The full theory of infinite cardinals/ordinals should be necessary, at least, to begin explaining the connectedness of `Things` within Reality.)

 ### Recursion